 At RAVE FabriCARE, we specialize in cleaning, restoring and hand ironing fine garments.

-Because we serve clients located throughout the USA and Canada, we’re exposed to a wide array of bespoke garments crafted in England, Italy, Hong Kong and the USA.
+Because we serve clients located throughout the USA, Canada and other selected countries, we're exposed to a wide array of bespoke garments crafted in the USA, UK, Italy and Hong Kong.

 Although I've improved my knowledge of construction techniques over the years, I'd be the first to admit that my ability to answer that question is relatively primitive.

 There are individuals who are, today, far more knowledgeable than I'll ever be.

 So I was delighted to read Derek Guy's blog post titled What's the point of hand work?

 Finally, here was a post that clarified, at least in my mind, why talking about the "construction" of a bespoke garment is often so confusing: